aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/datamatrix-barcode-reading/datamatrix-versions/_index.md

 ### Q5: How can I obtain a temporary license for Aspose.BarCode for .NET?

 A5: To get a temporary license for Aspose.BarCode for .NET, visit [this link](https://purchase.aspose.com/temporary-license/).

+## Frequently Asked Questions

+**Q: Does the library support .NET Core and .NET 5/6?**
+A: Yes, Aspose.BarCode for .NET is fully compatible with .NET Framework, .NET Core, .NET 5, and .NET 6.

+**Q: How do I choose the right ECC level for my use case?**
+A: Use ECC200 for a good balance of size and protection; switch to ECC140 when you need higher resilience against damage.

+**Q: Can I generate barcodes in formats other than PNG?**
+A: Absolutely—BarCodeImageFormat supports JPEG, BMP, GIF, and more.

+**Q: What if I need to generate many barcodes in a loop?**
+A: Create a single `BarcodeGenerator` instance, update the data and version inside the loop, and call `Save` for each iteration to improve performance.

+---

+**Last Updated:** 2026-01-20
+**Tested With:** Aspose.BarCode 24.11 for .NET
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}